Notes on Karate

 Different schools of Karatedo have different katas, mostly from the lineages of MatsumuraPM87, Itosu, and Higaona (Kanryo).
 Sanchin or Naifanchi (especially the first of three) are used as the fundamental (heishu) classical kataPatM99.
 Different introductory training katas are commonly used for beginning (kyu) levels, especially within the school system or with children.
 Every teacher presents a unique approach to teaching, training, and improving the art.
 Basho, Matsuo (quoting Kukai)PatM16 gives this pithy wisdom: Don't [blindly] follow in the footsteps of the old masters, but rather seek what they sought.
 Understanding the principles of kata design, especially the classical katas and martial application, is key.

-[Note:] Here's some comments about commercially driven karate studios, sometimes called a McDojo.
-The question is whether you're getting your money's worth, especially for parents.
+[Note:] Reflecting on conversations about commercially driven karate studios, I am asked about the problem of the colloquially named McDojo.
+The question is whether you're getting your money's worth.
 At a bare minimum, karate should teach basic self defense, discipline, respect for people and life, and promote health and well being.
 Kids have different developmental stages, and instructors need to be aware of and navigate those needs and differences.
-Ranking doesn't matter too much in the particulars: beginning kyu, middle kyu, and brown belt have some universal, demonstratable capabilities.
+Ranking doesn't matter too much in the particulars, yet ranks (e.g. green, brown, black belts) have some universal, demonstratable capabilities that are expected.
 Junior ranks are not the same as adult ranks.
-There's a lot of us around with garage dojos and even in-the-park training.
-We charge less, teach the real thing, and our motivation doesn't have to weigh the money to keep the dojo open and pay for itself and the instructors.
-Those are the people you want to seek in the long run, as a McDojo is likely not going to move things beyond a certain level.
+There's nothing wrong with a commercial studio if the martial art taught is sound, but the McDojo label becomes more poignant when ranks are compared with nationally and internationally recognized organizational requirements, and failing to meet the expected standard, the question of whether a rank has been sold not earned arises.
+There are garage dojos, and even in-the-park training, which charge less and have motivations that don't have to weigh the money to keep the dojo open and pay for itself and the instructors.
+A McDojo is likely not going to move things beyond a certain basic black belt level.
 Some good teachers you'll find at open tournaments.
 Some you'll find in your neighborhood.
-Just make sure you know who they are: a good black belt will always have references.
+Just make sure you know who they are: a good black belt will always have references and community that recognize the individual.

 Karatedo Goju-ryu

 For instance, the Jundokan International is from Chinen sensei, a young neighbor of Miyagi, and a later student of Miyazato, (some claim with some influence from Miyagi An'ichi, a claim also made by Higaona Mario).
-The Goju Kai, the Japanese Goju-ryu of Yamaguchi, which influenced Peter Urban and Lou Angel (of the NCMA).
+The Goju Kai, the Japanese Goju-ryu of Yamaguchi, which influenced Paul N. Starling (Goju Kai in Australia), Peter Urban, and Lou Angel (of the NCMA).
 There is some understanding that the Meibukan influenced Yamaguchi's training.
+Tetsuhiro, Hokama, like Taguchi, was a student of the Higa, Seiko.

 The katas of Goju-ryu are as followsGH18: